Northern Michigan Football League: History

 In October 2025, it was announced that the Northern Shores Conference would sponsor football starting in the 2026 season.
 Harbor Springs opted to remain in the NMFL, while Boyne City, Charlevoix, Cheboygan, Elk Rapids, Grayling, and Kingsley would depart after the 2025 season.
 Traverse City St. Francis will also depart after the 2025 season, leaving the NMFL as a 9-team league with no divisions.
-The nine schools will play a non-league game to open the season, then one team will play a non-league game each week during weeks two through nine.
+The nine schools will play an eight-game conference schedule, with one team playing a non-league game each week of the season.